-• --backup-dir=PATH
+• --backup dir=PATH

+Same as --backup-dir.
 The directory under which to store the backup data.
 This is a crucial parameter required for most kinds of backup operations.
 It cannot be a subdirectory of the directory specified by --datadir.
 An additional level of subdirectory is created when the --with-timestamp option is also specified.